Advances in Clinical and Experimental Medicine

 The Author/Author(s) declare that:

-a) they are copyright holders to the scientific work/publication;
+a) they are copyright holders of the scientific work/publication;

-b) they are entitled to dispose of copyright for the purposes of the concluded license/publishing agreement with the Wroclaw Medical University;
+b) they are entitled to dispose of copyright for the concluded license/publishing agreement with the Wroclaw Medical University;

 c) they created the work/publication on their own;